 Salem Willows Park

 Need to escape the downtown crowds and get some fresh air?
 This waterfront strip features a big arcade, old-timey carnival rides for the kids (maybe a few too many creepy clown-themed ones, but otherwise very fun), lots of picnic space, and a few fast-casual food options.
-There’s the classic chop suey sandwich at Salem Lowe, of course (under new ownership as of 2022), plus fried seafood, ice cream, and more.
+Alas, Salem Lowe and its famous chop suey sandwich are no more, but there’s plenty of fried seafood, ice cream, and such.

 165 Fort Ave., Salem, willowsarcade.com.